ljvmiranda921/calamanCy/paper/benchmark/README.md

 # 🪐 spaCy Project: Benchmarking project for calamanCy

 This is a spaCy project that benchmarks calamanCy on a variety of tasks.
 You can use this project to reproduce the experiments in the write-up.
 First, you need to install the required dependencies:

 ```
 pip install -r requirements.txt
 ```

 This step installs [spaCy](https://spacy.io) that allows you to access its command-line interface.
 Now run the set-up commands:

 ```
 python -m spacy project assets
 python -m spacy project run setup
 ```

 This step downloads all the necessary datasets and models for benchmarking use.
 You can then run one of the [workflows](#-) below.
 They are organized by task and a dataset identifier (e.g., `textcat-hatespeech`, `textcat_multilabel-dengue`).
+You can find the training configuration (i.e., hyperparameters, architectures, etc.) in the `configs/` directory.

 > **Note**
 > Some commands may take some time to run.